F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 📁 **Github:** [Repo](https://github.com/karpathy/ng-video-lecture)

 This dataset has **40,000 lines** and **65 unique characters**, making it possible to build a character-level tokenizer that converts each character into a number.
+In the following we built a simple encoder, decoder at the character level for our purpose.

 ## Tokenization
 ```